metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 - `file_mappings` (Attributes List) List of all configuration files to be created in initialization. (see [below for nested schema](#nestedatt--spec--file_mappings))
 - `force` (Boolean) Force instructs the controller to unconditionally re-plan and re-apply TF resources.
 Defaults to false.
 - `health_checks` (Attributes List) List of health checks to be performed. (see [below for nested schema](#nestedatt--spec--health_checks))
+- `max_retry_interval` (String) The maximum requeue duration after a previously failed reconciliation.
+Only applicable when RetryStrategy is set to ExponentialBackoff.
+The default value is 24 hours when not specified.
 - `parallelism` (Number) Parallelism limits the number of concurrent operations of Terraform apply step.
 Zero (0) means using the default value.
 - `path` (String) Path to the directory containing Terraform (.tf) files.
 Defaults to 'None', which translates to the root path of the SourceRef.
 - `plan_only` (Boolean) PlanOnly specifies if the reconciliation should or should not stop at plan phase.